edgarpf/gastos-deputados-federais/README.md

 ## How does the application work?

-1 - When the application starts a srapper will read each deputy`s page and store the data in a memory database(h2).
+1 - When the application starts a sraper will read each deputy`s page and store the data in a memory database(h2).

 2 - If a cliente makes a request to the application this database is read and the tada is returned in JSON format.

-3 - At midnight the scrapper will run again and the data will de updated.
+3 - At midnight the scraper will run again and the data will de updated.